woorej/Korea-Customs-Service/README.md

 ## SimCLR_DDP
 This code implementation that modifies the DDP of SimCLR to support distributed training on GPUs with different way to running on other gpus model(ex. rtx4090).
 # Json handler organized by Korea Customs Service
 data_loader: Data Handler from AI task organized by Korea Customs Service
+# Augmentation
+image Augmentation for preprocessing